Tracking Buyers and Sellers at the 2025 MLB Trade Deadline

 This year’s MLB trade deadline is shaping up to be one of the most unpredictable in recent memory.

-Indeed, there are only a handful of teams in each league sure to be sellers, and there’s a reason for that – they don’t have much to sell.
-Meanwhile, several clubs will have to wait and see how the next few weeks play out before deciding whether to buy or sell.
+What’s more, there are only a handful of teams in each league sure to be sellers, and there’s a reason for that – they don’t have much to sell.
+Meanwhile, several clubs will still be waiting to see how the first few games after the All-Star break play out before deciding whether to buy or sell.
 A few more are likely to take a mixed approach at the deadline, shopping some of their veterans on expiring contracts but still looking to contend.

 Without a clear sense of which players will be dealt – or which teams will look to acquire them – it can be hard to know what to expect from trade deadline season.
 Thankfully, Just Baseball has you covered with this buyer/seller tracker.
 We’ve grouped all 30 teams into four categories, and we’ll be updating this post regularly as the trade deadline approaches.